 Administrative Expenses.
 The Daqing Dairy Group's administrative expenses increased by 0.6% from RMB16.9 million for the year ended December 31, 2008 to RMB17.0 million for the year ended December 31, 2009, which was lower than the corresponding increase in the Daqing Dairy Group's revenue, primarily due to an increase in staff and welfare expenses of RMB1.4 million as more management level positions were created in the year ended December 31, 2009 to handle the expansion of operations, an increase in depreciation expenses of RMB2.0 million and property related taxes arising from a full year of operations from the Daqing Dairy Group's newly completed staff canteen, warehouses and conference center in the second half of 2008 and a general increase in miscellaneous administrative expenses of RMB2.0 million.
-These increases were partially offset by the absence of trademark usage fees for the year ended December 31, 2009, as compared to RMB5.9 million of similar fees for the year ended December 31, 2008.
+These increases were partially offset by the absence of trademark usage fees for the year ended December 31, 2009 pertaining to the "Daqing" trademark which we acquired from a related party in January 2009, as compared to RMB5.9 million of similar fees for the year ended December 31, 2008.
 See "Related Party Transactions."